uno-labs-solana-hackathon/loyalty-vm-contract/README.md

 - __Program__ -- A loyalty program on-chain of the Colophony on Solana's blockchain.
 It is owner of accounts of `clients`.
 - __Retail network__
 	- _Payer_ -- An account which pay a fee for the `program` that executes on clockchain.
 This account's public key is embedded in the `program`.
-	- _Blocker_ -- A special account which can block an account of `client`.
+	- _Blocker_ -- A special account for internal security which can block an account of `client`.
 The `blocker's` account public key is embedded in the `program` too.
 	- _Client_ -- An account produced by the loyalty program of the Colophony.
 It may be produced only by the account of the `Payer` of the Retail network.
 - __Client payer__ -- A Solana's builtin System program account to pay a fee transaction between two `clients`.